alabut/alabut.github.io/writing/designsprint7.md

 But I don't think an eclectic approach is unique to my temperament or sector of technology - it's probably also a function of seniority.
 Everyone tends to get a broader view as they progress in their career and have more approaches to compare against.

-That's my drawn-out explanation of why your mileage will vary on any advice, from me or anyone else.
-Everyone has different experience levels, learning styles and prefered workplaces, so you have to consider the context of any advice context.
+Personality, work environment, seniority - those are some of the factors that explain why your mileage will vary on any advice, from me or anyone else.
+Everyone has different learning styles, prefered workplaces and experience levels, so you should consider the context of any advice.

-> The supposed benefits of any technique depends on your own experience, personality and work environment.
+> The supposed benefits of any technique depends on your own preferences and circumstances.

-So like a workplace version of the Rashomon effect, what I’m saying is that “good process” is relative and not everything is a universal truth.
+So like a business edition of the Rashomon effect, what I’m saying is that “good process” is relative and not everything is a universal truth.
 This is my own personal take on the role of design in the business world and consider this your warning that I'm an unreliable narrator in the story that follows :)

 ## 2. The Origin Story